By John Siebert

 Most wars do not end with one side gaining an absolute victory and thus being able to dictate the terms of the adversary’s physical as well as psychic surrender….
 The long war against the jihadis will almost certainly end in a similarly ambiguous way with an unhappy compromise that denies definitive victory….
 In short, there will be no closing of accounts, and sooner or later we shall just have to learn to live with that fact.

-Brian Flemming is a Canadian policy advisor, writer, and international lawyer.
+Brian Flemming is a Canadian policy adviser, writer, and international lawyer.

 Francis Fukuyama is a senior fellow at the Freeman Spogli Institute for International Studies at Stanford University.